-Post summary: This article will break down several locations where you can go shopping in Paris.
+Post summary: This article will break down several locations where you can go shopping in Paris, divided into different neighborhoods with directions on how to get there.
 Ready, set, go!

 Understanding the Luxury Shopping Area in Paris